If you produce pre-packed food, you need to follow allergen labelling requirements set out in EU Food Information for Consumers Regulation (EU FIC).

 Cross-contamination happens when traces of allergens get into products accidently during the manufacturing, handling, transport or storage of foods.
 The risk of cross-contamination can be avoided or reduced with careful management.

-All staff involved in handling ingredients, equipment, utensils, packaging and final food products should be aware of and aim to minimise the possibilities of cross-contamination with allergens.
+All staff involved in handling ingredients, equipment, utensils, packaging and final food products should be aware of the possibilities of cross-contamination with allergens.
+They should aim to minimise the possibilities of allergen cross-contamination.

 Ideally you would have separate production facilities for specific products.
 If not, try scheduling the foods you are producing by preparing foods in order of least allergenic to most allergenic to manage cross-contamination.